spotify/spotify-web-api-ts-sdk/README.md

 The latter two credentials are used to run integration tests in the scope of a _real user account_.
 This is required to test endpoints that require a user's authorization, such as `followPlaylist`.
 You need to make sure that your user has access to whichever Spotify app your client credentials and secret are for.

-You can run the tests with `npm run test`, or using a plugin like [Wallaby](https://wallabyjs.com/).
+You can run the tests with `npm run test`.

 We support `dotenv`, so you can add these to a `.env` file in the root of the repository.